 Please note this is a calculation based on the assumptions mentioned above staying the same, and should not be relied upon as a personal projection.

-In the market for a super fund?
-Check out our comparison table below, featuring a snapshot of the current market offerings.
-This table has been sorted by star rating (highest to lowest).
-Please note that this comparison table is based on the policy holder falling between 30 and 39 years of age, with a super balance of up to $50,000, with links direct to the providers website.
+Are you currently in the market for a super fund?
+Or considering switching?
+Check out our comparison table below which features a snapshot of the current market offerings for superannuation with links direct to the providers website.
+Please note that this table is sorted by our star rating (highest to lowest) and is based on the policy holder falling between 30 and 39 years of age, with a super balance of up to $55,000.

 For more information on this topic, read this article.